 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Automation System: Automated Content Sharing Phase – Summary
+WordPress Traffic Automation System: Content Distribution Process – Summary

-Once you have your website and plugins configured and fully set up, all you need to do is post great content on a consistent basis to automatically start generating traffic organically.
+Once you have your website or blog and plugins configured and fully set up, all you have to do then to automatically begin bringing web traffic is add great content regularly.

-We have created an entire email series aimed at helping you come up with unlimited content ideas for posting to your website or blog:
+We have created a complete email series aimed at helping you come up with endless content for your website:

 Once you have expertly configured your WordPress site, the next step is to optimize the process.
-This step is addressed in the next article in our WordPress Traffic Automation Blueprint series.
+This step is explained in the next section of the series.